kalradev/blog/markdown/idor.md

 ## Examples for Possible Attacks
 - Changing Id when getting some data
 - Changing Id when changing some data - maybe blind idor
+- There id can be used in link, request body, cookies.
 - HTTP Parameter Pollution
 - Sometimes you can chain attack using idor - blind idor+xss
 - Getting files associated with other users
+- Sometimes ID used is a uuid - not guessable.
+Then somehow make the app to leak ids.

 ## Automating the Attack
 - Detect those urls which are using of some kind of ids  in params or parameters